 So, your products are safely packed and new international customers are eagerly waiting for them to arrive.
 Now you just need to get your goods to them by air, land or sea, but to do that you’ll need to produce a commercial invoice.

-What does a commercial invoice look like?
+What should a commercial invoice include?

 - Although there isn’t a standardised format for a commercial invoice, there are several pieces of information it must include.